 Making Sure The Diagnosis is Accurate

 You just want to be sure the diagnosis is accurate.
-It takes a careful and experienced doctor to tell ADHD from early Alzheimer’s or other dementing process; depression; anxiety disorders; anemia; hypothyroidism; or other medical conditions that can confuse the picture.
+It takes a careful and experienced doctor to tell ADHD in the elderly from early Alzheimer’s or other dementing process; depression; anxiety disorders; anemia; hypothyroidism; or other medical conditions that can confuse the picture.